Stuart Hall (cultural theorist): Presences

 Européenne", and "Présence Americaine".
 "Présence Africaine" is the "unspeakable 'presence' in Caribbean culture".
 According to Hall, the African presence, though repressed by slavery and colonialism, is in fact hiding in plain sight in every aspect of Caribbean society and culture, including language, religion, the arts, and music.
 For many black people living in the diaspora, Africa becomes an "imagined community" to which they feel a sense of belonging.

-But, Hall points out, there is no going back to the Africa that existed before slavery, because Africa too has changed.
+However, Hall points out, there is no going back to the Africa that existed before slavery, because Africa too has changed.
 Secondly, Hall describes the European presence in Caribbean cultural identity as the legacy of colonialism, racism, power and exclusion.
 Unlike the "Présence Africaine", the European presence is not unspoken even though many would like to be separated from the history of the oppressor.
 But Hall argues that Caribbeans and diasporic peoples must acknowledge how the European presence has also become an inextricable part of their own identities.
 Lastly, Hall describes the American presence as the "ground, place, territory" where people and cultures from around the world collided.
 It is, as Hall puts it, "where the fateful/fatal encounter was staged between Africa and the West", and also where the displacement of the natives occurred.

 Diasporic identity

-Because diasporic cultural identity in the Caribbean and throughout the world is a mixture of all these different presences, Hall advocated a "conception of 'identity' which lives with and through, not despite, difference; by hybridity".
+Because diasporic cultural identity in the Caribbean and throughout the world is a mixture of all these different presences, Hall advocated a "conception of 'identity' that lives with and through, not despite, difference; by hybridity".
 According to Hall, black people living in diaspora are constantly reinventing themselves and their identities by mixing, hybridizing, and "creolizing" influences from Africa, Europe, and the rest of the world in their everyday lives and cultural practices.
 Therefore, there is no one-size-fits-all cultural identity for diasporic people, but rather a multiplicity of different cultural identities that share both important similarities and important differences, all of which should be respected.